rdzuo/tsketches/README.md

 ## For other datasets and models

-Using tsketches to train a dataset with name "dataset_name"
+Using tsketches to train a dataset with name "dataset_name":
 ```bash
 python main.py  --dataset dataset_name
 ```
-Using tsketches to train a dataset with name "dataset_name" and model with name "model_name"
+Using tsketches to train a dataset with name "dataset_name" and model with name "model_name":
 ```bash
 python main.py  --dataset dataset_name  --model model_name
 ```

 ## Prototypes
-We have If you would like to obtain prototypes and tsketches by your own dataset.
+To obtain prototypes and tsketches by your own, run as follows:
 ```bash
 python autoencoder.py  --dataset dataset_name
 ```